marlietandoc/marlietandoc.github.io/content/project/tod/index.md

  suggesting that in the morning inhibition in the brain is reduced allowing you to transfer what you learned to new scenarios.

-My role: As part of my Master's thesis, I wrangled, analyzed, and visualized data across 7 experiments.
-I also wrote the paper.
+<strong>My role: As part of my Master's thesis, I wrangled, analyzed, and visualized data across 7 experiments.
+I also wrote the paper. </strong>